 a.
 Income Tax

-As a business owner, you’ll need to report your income to HMRC and pay income tax on your profits.
-If you’re a sole trader or in a partnership, you’ll file a Self-Assessment tax return annually.
+As a business owner, you will need to report your income to HMRC and pay Income Tax on your profits.
+If you are a sole trader or in a partnership, you will file a Self Assessment tax return annually.

 b.
 National Insurance Contributions (NICs)